 North American Beaver

-They beaver is the largest rodent in North America and are semi-aquatic.
+The beaver is the largest rodent in North America and is semi-aquatic.
 They have a transparent third eyelid allowing them to see underwater.

 The beaver is a herbivore and eats bark, cambium, roots, buds, and water plants.
 The North American beaver lives in forests (near water bodies) in the northern parts of North America, with a lifespan between 10 to 15 years.